-The absolute best way to get your offer stand out is to make a cash offer.
-This will make you irresistible to sellers.
+It should be no surprise that the very best way to have your offer stand out among all the other buyers is to make an all-cash offer.
+This will make you 100% irresistible to sellers.
 There are many reasons sellers love those offers.
 A big one is that there is less of a chance for the deal to fall through.

 Buyers who are unable to pay cash have to get a mortgage.
 This is standard, as most people cannot afford to buy a house outright with cash.
 Be sure you check your credit before you begin going house shopping.
 You should do it months before, so you have an idea of the size mortgage you can get, as well as time to dispute any errors you might find on your credit report.
 It will also give you time to pay any current outstanding debt.

-After, you should go get a pre-approval letter from the bank.
-This will show to the seller that the bank has verified your information and has determined that you can get a mortgage, and for what amount.
 This will make the seller take you seriously.
 You should make the absolute best offer that you are able to pay.
 Be sure to have your realtor evaluate the other homes in the area, and sale prices, among other factors.
-These numbers are what should give you a clear indication of what to offer.
-The problem with playing the back-and-forth lowball game with the seller is that there could be another buy simultaneously making their reasonable offer, instead of playing games.

 The more money you put down, the better.
 The more money you put down, the more serious you appear.
 However, be cautious in this area, because there are ways sellers can get around returning the money.
 Only give a reasonable deposit, and that which you can afford.